All Episodes

 Let's say you have to make a couple of stops.

-You created a little freezer/slash refrigerator by keeping all your cold stuff together.
+You created a little freezer slash refrigerator by keeping all your cold stuff together.

-So you know, keep everything together.
+So keep everything together.

 I never thought about that.